 Heritage assets are shown in the Balance Sheet at market value where this is available.
 For those assets where no market value is available the insurance valuation is used.
-Where a valuation is not available and cannot be obtained at a cost which is commensurate with the benefits to the users of the financial statements the assets are not recognised on the balance sheet.
+Where a valuation is not available and cannot be obtained at a cost which is commensurate with the benefits to the users of the financial statements the assets are held at cost.
+Where the cost information us not available they are not recognised on the balance sheet.